tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 Like the previous example, a canned response is setup (line 17) only this time, the fixture can verify that the UI made the correct type of request (line 26).
 It asserts that the correct URL was access using the HTTP `GET` method and that any required headers were supplied.
 The test can then go on to verify the response is correct (line 34).
 In this case, it just verifies that the response makes it's way onto the UI but doesn't test anything specific.

-Notice that in the specification result below, that the specifics of what it means for a request to be valid is omitted.
+Notice that in the specification result below, the specifics of what it means for a request to be valid are omitted.
 The language in the test talks in abstract terms about the request ("a request for the portfolio value is made").
-This decouples the specification language from the implementation and attempts to move towards a more business appropriate use of language.
+This decouples the language in the test specification from it's implementation.

 ![](images/part2/design.md/test-ui-to-portfolio-specification-result.png)